thembalakhe/angular-todo-list/README.md

 # Angular Todo List
 ### Todo List App

-This Angular-based application aims to create a functional todo list system with user authentication, registration, and robust task management capabilities.
+This Angular-based application aims to create a functional todo list system with user authentication, registration, and task management capabilities.
 Users can create, update, and delete tasks, set priorities, and view deadlines.

 **Features:**